carmenalab/brain-python-interface/docs/nidaq.rst

 Synchronizing neural and task data
 ==================================
-The general strategy of synchronizing data stored in HDF tables with neural data is to send a parallel port "pulse" from the linux machine to the neural recording system.
+The general strategy of synchronizing data stored in HDF tables with neural data is to send synchronization data from the linux machine to the neural recording system via a hardware digital output device.

 Communication protocol for Plexon digital data input
 ----------------------------------------------------